casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/monitoring-events.md

 **Finality Signature event**

 This event indicates that the final approvals from validators are signed and further alterations to the block will not be allowed.
-Refer to the [consensus reached](/design/execution-semantics/#consensus-reached) section and [block finality](/glossary/B/#block-finality) section to learn more about finality signature.
+Refer to the [consensus reached](/design/execution-semantics/#consensus-reached) section and [block finality](/glossary/B/#block-finality) section to learn more about finality signatures.

 **Main events**